.mo

+History

 The registry for this domain name is operated by the Macao Network Information Centre (MONIC).
 Operated by the University of Macau since 1992, MONIC administers the registration of the country-code domain names ccTLD.

 To further promote the development of services, the Government of Macau changed the operation entity of MONIC.
 Effective from 12 March 2011, HNET Asia Limited appointed by the Macau government, is responsible for operating MONIC.

-HNET aims at optimising and developing the Macau domain name.
-It will be contributing to the development of the internet industry in Macau, as well as deploying Chinese domain names (including at the Top-Level, .澳門), DNSSEC and other capabilities for the registry.

-At present, domain names are open to local businesses and organisations and cannot be registered by the general public.